 The EVUS registration is a special electronic program for Chinese nationals who have business links or tourist interest in the United States.
-The EVUS application form is simple and allows them to enter the U.S. multiple times over a 10 year period.
+The EVUS enrollment is simple and allows them to enter the U.S. multiple times over a 10 year period.
 Even though you will have previously filled in information about your trip before departure, you will still be interviewed when entering the U.S.

 So you’ve got your EVUS and your 10-year visa processed and you’re headed for the United States, then what?
 Prepare yourself for the interview with a CBP officer.
 The CBP is the Customs and Border Protection Agency.
 The officers interview all foreign nationals attempting to enter the U.S. The interview should not be taken lightly but shouldn't be a cause of concern either.